-Hormone replacement therapy (HRT) is the name for a number of hormone therapies that can be used to treat the symptoms of menopause, especially hot flushes and night sweats.
-There are certain benefits and risks with HRT, so it is important to talk to your doctor if you are considering it.
+Hormone replacement therapy (HRT), also known as menopausal hormonal therapy, is the name for a number of hormone therapies that can be used to treat the symptoms of menopause, especially hot flushes and night sweats.
+There are benefits and risks with HRT, so it is important to talk to your doctor if you are considering it.

 What is hormone replacement therapy?